This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your condition or care.

 Heat from the TCD probe may burn your skin.
 You may be at risk for an infection if TCD is done near your eyes or open wounds.
-Talk to your caregiver if you have questions or concerns about these risks.
+Talk to your healthcare provider if you have questions or concerns about these risks.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.